ckmanalytix/modularity-density/README.md

 improves the desired metric.

-Also included are extensions of the fine_tuned optimizations of both modularity and modularity density.
-These extended versions account for the constraint on the maximum community size, while optimizing the desired metric.
+Also included are extensions of the fine_tuned optimizations of both modules.
+These extended versions account for any constraint on the maximum community size, while optimizing the desired metric.

 Python implementations of the original fine-tuned optimizations of modularity and modularity density are in 'src/modularitydensity/fine_tuned_modularity.py' and 'src/modularitydensity/fine_tuned_modularity_density.py', respectively.

-Where the extended algorithms are concerned, python implementations of the constrained versions (setting a threshold on maximum community size) of fine-tuned optimizations of modularity and modularity density are in 'src/modularitydensity/constrained_fine_tuned_modularity.py' and
+Python implementations of the
+constrained versions (setting a threshold on maximum community size) of fine-tuned optimizations of modularity and modularity density are in 'src/modularitydensity/constrained_fine_tuned_modularity.py' and